o3de/o3de.org/content/docs/learning-guide/tutorials/custom-tools/shape-example-cpp.md

         void CreateEntityWithShapeComponent(const AZ::TypeId& typeId);
     ```

-2. In the for loop that you created earlier, create a connection from the `clicked` signal in the `shapeButton` to the lambda function in `this`.
-The lambda function calls `CreateEntityWithShapeComponent(...)` and passes in the `typeId`.
+2. In the loop that you created earlier, create a connection from the `clicked` signal in the `shapeButton` to the lambda function in `this`.
+The lambda function calls `CreateEntityWithShapeComponent(...)` and captures the `typeId` for the Shape component being iterated over.

     ```cpp
     QObject::connect(shapeButton, &QPushButton::clicked, this, [this, typeId]() {